How Julia Child mastered French cooking and convinced America to love it too

-The ‘magic’ of Julia Child: How the food icon mastered French cooking and inspired America to love it too
+The ‘magic’ of Julia Child: How she mastered French cooking and inspired America to love it too

 On 3 November 1948, Julia Child and her husband Paul sat down for lunch at La Couronne, a venerable restaurant opened in 1345 in the Normandy capital of Rouen.
 Julia, a native of California, worried she “didn’t look chic enough” for the venue.

-Her husband Paul, an American civil servant from New Jersey, was to start a new job as an exhibits officer for the United States Information Agency, a now-dissolved branch of the State Department.
-(Julia would later describe the position in her memoir My Life in France as “a sort of cultural/propaganda job”, through which Paul would “help promote French-American relations through the visual arts.”)
+Her husband Paul, an American civil servant from New Jersey, was about to start a new job as an exhibits officer for the United States Information Agency, a now dissolved branch of the State Department.
+(Julia would later describe the position in her memoir My Life in France as “a sort of cultural/propaganda job”, through which Paul would “help promote French-American relations through the visual arts”.)
 The two had just arrived in France after days on the SS America, an ocean liner.
 Julia had never been to Europe before.

 Paul, who spoke fluent French, took over ordering duties.
 The Childs enjoyed oysters on the half-shell with “a sensational briny flavor and a smooth texture that was entirely new and surprising”, paired with rye bread and butter.
 They drank Pouilly-Fumé, a dry white wine from the Loire Valley.
 After the oysters came their entrée, sole meuniere: a large Dover sole that arrived “perfectly browned in a sputtering butter sauce with a sprinkling of chopped parsley on top”.